paperless-ngx/paperless-ngx/docs/usage_overview.rst

     define how the sub-folders are separated.
 Common values include ".", "/" or "|", but this varies by the mail server.
 Unfortunately, this isn't a value we can determine automatically.
 Either check the documentation for your mail server, or check for errors in the logs and try different folder separator values.
+If possible, the log will contain a listing of account folders, in the event of an error when trying to fetch mail from a certain folder.

 .. note::